ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/uchicago/chameleontroviredesign/20240722-aliciaem/index.md

 <p style="text-align: center;">Trovi redesign process and low fidelity prototype in Figma.</p>

 Hello!
 My name is Alicia Esquivel Morel, and I'm a graduate research assistant at the University of Missouri – Columbia, pursuing a PhD in Computer Science.
 This summer, I'm working on a project to [improve user experience reproducibility through a redesign of TROVI](https://ucsc-ospo.github.io/project/osre24/uchicago/trovi/), as part of the Summer of Reproducibility (SoR) program.
 I'm excited to be working with two fabulous mentors, [Kate Keahey](https://ucsc-ospo.github.io/author/kate-keahey/) and [Mark Powers](https://ucsc-ospo.github.io/author/mark-powers/).

-# Research Reproducibility with a TROVI Redesign
+# Research Reproducibility with a TROVI Redesign :rocket:

 As researchers, we constantly face challenges replicating experiments due to limitations in current tools.
 [TROVI](https://chameleoncloud.readthedocs.io/en/latest/technical/sharing.html), a platform designed to facilitate experiment replication, can be hindered by hard-to-follow interfaces and difficulties integrating code and data.
 This leads to confusion and frustration.